Industria meccanicaProduzione e affari > Trends in production and sales of the German mechanical engineering industry

 • “It is likely that the growth trend in 2019 will turn into stagnation, which could turn into a crisis.
 The reason for this follows initially from the global economy, which is characterized by a mixture of growth, stagnation and decline.
 This mix replaced a general economic upturn that used to follow a crisis.
 This situation is fragile and the factors for maintaining it are becoming weaker and weaker.
 These include the galloping national debt, mounting ever higher risks to continue.
 This includes industrial production in China, whose growth rates are slowing.
 This includes the aggressive US policy under Trump and the formation of a new, bipolar power structure in the world with the two major poles, the USA and China.
 All three factors are narrowing the global economy."

-This assessment was confirmed and even negatively exceeded.
+This assessment was confirmed and even negatively exceeded in 2019/20.
 This shows the benefit of a long-term analysis with trends that are placed in the economic cycle.